multiscale/muscle3/docs/source/distributed_execution.rst

 in an environment in which you've installed MUSCLE 3.
-The manager will start, and will print its location on standard out.
+The manager will start, and will print its location on the standard output.
 This is the network address on which it listens for connections from instances.

 Starting instances
 ------------------